 A second partner review (sometimes called a consultation or a pre-issuance review) is an internal quality control measure the firm may choose to apply.
 It has no specific standard governing its scope, timing, or documentation.
 Many firms use it as a lighter-touch quality control on non-PIE engagements that don’t trigger a formal EQR requirement.

-An engagement quality review under ISQM 2 has specific procedural requirements (ISQM 2.24–27), specific eligibility and independence requirements (ISQM 2.18–21), and a specific conclusion that must be reached and documented before the report is issued.
+An engagement quality review under ISQM 2 has specific procedural requirements (ISQM 2.24–27) and specific eligibility requirements (ISQM 2.18–21).
+A documented conclusion must be reached before the report is issued.
 Veto authority rests with the reviewer.
 Documentation must be assembled in the engagement file.
+The standard doesn’t give the firm discretion to scale the EQR down to a quick read-through on engagements that seem straightforward.

 Where firms run into trouble is treating the EQR as if it were just a more formal version of the second partner review.
-The reviewer shows up the day before the opinion date, reads the key working papers, has a brief conversation with the engagement partner, and signs off.
-ISQM 2.24 requires the reviewer to discuss significant matters, and ISQM 2.25 requires review of selected documentation relating to significant judgments.
-A reviewer who spends two hours on a PIE audit file with a material going concern uncertainty, a complex revenue recognition judgment, and an IFRS 9 ECL calculation has not performed the procedures the standard requires.
+The reviewer shows up the day before the opinion date, reads the key working papers (WPs), has a brief conversation with the EP, and signs off.
+If the engagement genuinely is straightforward and the file is well-documented, that might be sufficient.
+But ISQM 2.24 requires the reviewer to discuss significant matters, and ISQM 2.25 requires review of selected documentation relating to significant judgments.
+“Significant” is defined by the engagement’s circumstances, not by the reviewer’s available time.
+A reviewer who spends two hours on a PIE audit file with a material going concern uncertainty and a complex IFRS 9 ECL calculation has not performed the procedures the standard requires.
+Reading the WPs without forming an independent view is ticking and bashing dressed up as governance.

-The practical test: can the reviewer demonstrate, from their documentation, which specific working papers they reviewed, what their assessment of each significant judgment was, and why they were satisfied that the engagement team's conclusions were supported?
-If the documentation doesn't answer those questions, the EQR doesn't meet ISQM 2.27 regardless of how experienced the reviewer is.
+The practical test: can the reviewer demonstrate, from their documentation, which specific working papers they reviewed and why they were satisfied that the engagement team’s conclusions were supported?
+If the documentation doesn’t answer those questions, the EQR doesn’t meet ISQM 2.27 regardless of how experienced the reviewer is or how much time they spent.

 Worked example: Dijkstra & Vermeer Accountants N.V.

-Client scenario: Dijkstra & Vermeer is a mid-tier Dutch firm with 6 audit partners.
+Dijkstra & Vermeer is a mid-tier Dutch firm with 6 audit partners.
 The firm is performing the statutory audit of Groot Techniek B.V., a manufacturing company with €67M in revenue.
 Groot Techniek is a PIE-class entity, triggering a mandatory EQR.
 The engagement partner is Ms. Van der Berg.
-Mr. Janssen, a partner with 14 years of PIE audit experience who has had no involvement with Groot Techniek in the past four years, is assigned as the engagement quality reviewer.
+The firm assigns Mr. Janssen, a partner with 14 years of PIE audit experience who has had no involvement with Groot Techniek in the past four years, as the engagement quality reviewer.

 Step 1: Verify reviewer eligibility

-Mr. Janssen checks the firm's independence records.
-He confirms he was not a member of the Groot Techniek engagement team at any point during the current or prior year, has not provided any advisory or consultation services to Groot Techniek, and has not served as engagement partner for this client within the past two years (satisfying the IESBA cooling-off requirement under ISQM 2.20).
+Mr. Janssen checks the firm’s independence records.
+He confirms he was not a member of the Groot Techniek engagement team at any point during the current or prior year and has not served as engagement partner for this client within the past two years (satisfying the IESBA cooling-off requirement under ISQM 2.20).

 Documentation note: Record the eligibility assessment in the EQR documentation file.
-Include the reviewer's name, the basis for competence, and the specific independence confirmations obtained.
-Reference the firm's independence register and the cooling-off period calculation.
+Include the reviewer’s name and the basis for competence (years of PIE audit experience, relevant industry knowledge).
+Record the specific independence confirmations obtained.
+Reference the firm’s independence register and the cooling-off period calculation.
 Link to ISQM 2.18–20.

 Step 2: Identify significant judgments to review

 Documentation note: Record the significant judgments identified.
-For each, note the source of identification.
+For each, note the source of identification (engagement partner summary or reviewer’s own assessment of the file).
 Document any additional areas the reviewer identified as significant beyond those flagged by the engagement team.

 Step 3: Perform EQR procedures